 A Peek at the Fun: Planning a trip to Universal Studios Hollywood?
 Here are some great tips for visiting the Wizarding World of Harry Potter while you are there.
 What to expect, what to plan for, what to eat and more.

 There’s nothing more magical than the first time you read Harry Potter!
 Right?!?
-I have a few kids (this is Amber) in the middle of the series right now and I envy them because it’s just so exciting the first time you read it.
+I have a few kids in the middle of the series right now and I envy them because it’s just so exciting the first time you read it.
 (And it’s still so good the second time and the third time…)

 Tips for Visiting The Wizarding World of Harry Potter Universal Studios Hollywood: